 Copley Library is the University of San Diego’s center for study.
 As such, the library maintains an atmosphere that is appropriate for a university library and conducive to quiet, uninterrupted study.
 Audible conversations and cell phone usage detract from such an atmosphere and are not permitted.
 Group study is permitted only in designated rooms allocated for this purpose.
-Groups may reserve space in such rooms by using the group-study reservation book at the front desk.
+Groups may reserve space in such rooms by using our online group-study reservation system.

 The Mother Hill Reading Room and its wings and all areas of the stacks are reserved for absolute quiet study.
 This means that no talking is permitted in these areas.